 9. Swim with whale sharks

 Who doesn’t want to jump into the water to swim with the world’s largest fish?
-Whale sharks can grow as large as a bus and in the right season (from May to September), you can swim with them off the coast of Yucatan Peninsula.
+Whale sharks can grow as large as a bus and in the right season (from May to September), you can swim with them off the coast of the peninsula.
 Tours typically leave from Cancun, Playa del Carmen, Isla Mujeres or Isla Holobox.
 I’ve seen humpback whales in Maui in Hawaii, turtles in the Florida Keys and Tortuguero National Park in Costa Rica, yet swimming with whale sharks in Mexico has to be one of my best sealife experiences.
 Check out my guide: How To Swim with Whale Sharks in Mexico.
 Or just jump right in and book a whale shark tour.

 10. Las Coloradas Pink Lakes

 Río Lagartos Biosphere Reserve has become a tourist draw thanks to the brightly coloured pink lakes, known as Las Coloradas.
-You will need to invest some time to get there, since they’re located on the northern tip of the Yucatan Peninsula, but it’s worth it.
+You will need to invest some time to get there, since they’re located on the northern tip of the peninsula, but it’s worth it.
 What is Río Lagartos Biosphere Reserve?
 In short, a series of salt lakes and protective wetlands filled with sea birds and wildlife.
 The pink lakes are coloured by red algae and shrimp in the water.